Voices from Richmond’s Hidden EpidemicJan 23, 2020 - May 25, 2020

 Despite years of medical and social progress, misconceptions about HIV/AIDS persist today.
 The disease is viewed by many as a scourge of the past that is now easily treatable and primarily impacting gay white men.
 However, the numbers reveal a more complicated story—one in which gay African-American men have a 1 in 2 chance of acquiring HIV/AIDS.

 Richmond’s rate of HIV infection, currently ranked 19th nationally, is exacerbated by high concentrations of poverty, lack of sex education in public schools and the continuing opioid epidemic.
 Featuring oral histories collected by Laura Browder and Patricia Herrera with accompanying photographic portraits by Michael Simon, Voices from Richmond’s Hidden Epidemic offers a nuanced look at the HIV/AIDS crisis through the stories of survivors, caregivers, activists and health care workers on the front lines.

-This program is funded in part by a grant from Virginia Humanities
+This project is funded in part by Virginia Humanities.

 Support is also provided by University of Richmond, Office of the Provost and Dean’s Office, School of Arts & Sciences and the following generous sponsors.